cacophony-wj/LeS/TROUBLESHOOTING.md

 Skill not leveling up upon reading a skill book?
 Check for any debuffs to skill gain on your magic effects tab.
 Take care of those, then try again.

+### My weapons are swinging super fast or super slow!

+Known bug with Skyrim when weapon speed buffs or debuffs get stacked too high.
+While impossible in the vanilla game, speeds with as many multipliers as my perks allow will eventually "roll over" and do the opposite.
+As far as I know, you can fix this by toggling the "Weapon Speed Fix" on and off in the menu for _SPERG._

 ### WARNING!
 DON'T LISTEN TO ORLANDO!

 Upon entering a certain inn, you will be given the option to stab a certain Vigilant of Stendarr with a Needle. **DO NOT DO THIS.** This is basically a means by which veterans to the "VIGILANT" mod can skip 3/4 of the mod to get to the fun stuff at the end.
 You will be _extremely_ underpowered and _utterly_ clueless as to what is going on if you do this. **SO DON'T DO IT!!** No, there is no way back.
 You will have to load from before you did what the obviously evil dude told you to do.